cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

-This activity takes up relatively little class time and uses familiar materials such as bread and wax (the sulfur is optional and requires access to a fume hood or well-ventilated space).
-The results are quick to achieve and are striking; this can be a very easy and successful hands-on activity to encourage confidence and shows how hands-on making raises new questions.
+This activity takes up relatively little class time and uses familiar materials such as bread and wax (the sulfur is optional and requires access to a fume hood or an open air space).
+The results are quick to achieve and are striking; this can be a very easy and successful hands-on activity to encourage confidence and it illustrates how hands-on making raises new questions.
 It can be done as a one-off activity in person or remotely, or works well as a skillbuilding exercise early in a longer course.